Muhammed-Nawfal/lec-ai-agent/README.md

 RETURNING issues_processed, issues_flagged_unsafe;
 ```

-`UPDATE ...
-RETURNING` in one round trip means there's no separate read-then-write gap for two threads to interleave into — the increment and the read-back happen as one atomic operation at the database level.

-This is proven two different ways:

-1. **`PipelineRunner`** — a real run against real data prints the live in-memory counter after every task, across 5 concurrent workers with genuinely different thread names interleaved in the log, and a final summary comparing that in-memory count against Postgres's actual count and the expected total.
+Every `PipelineRunner` run ends with a summary comparing the in-memory count, the Postgres count, and the expected count — all three have matched exactly on every run tested.

-2. **`StressTestRunner`** — repeats the same many-tasks-at-once scenario (17 tasks, 8 workers, no artificial delay) 50 times in a row, using `RuleCheckTool` directly rather than the live LLM (the LLM's reasoning correctness is already proven separately; re-running it here would only add rate-limit latency without testing anything new about the counter).
+As an additional repeated check, `StressTestRunner` runs the same many-tasks-at-once scenario (17 tasks, 8 workers, no artificial delay) 50 times in a row, using `RuleCheckTool` directly rather than the live LLM (the LLM's reasoning correctness is already proven separately; re-running it here would only add rate-limit latency without testing anything new about the counter).
 Freshly re-run for this README:

 ```
 === Chaos test results (50 runs, 17 tasks/run, 8 workers/run) ===
 ATOMIC: 0 / 50 runs had a lost update
 ```

-Zero failures across 50 repeated adversarial-concurrency runs.

 ## How to run it